nicm42/100-days-of-code-v2/log4.md

 **Day 64: 26th September 2021**
 I finished the Frontend Mentor project.
 When uploading it I found all the HTML and accessibility issues.
 I'd just been thinking about getting it done and got a bit div-happy.
 So that was some fun last-minute fixes...
 It is all done now, though, and tomorrow I need to give some feedback, since I've been meaning to for ages.

+**Day 65: 27th September 2021**
+I finally did some Frontend Mentor feedback.
+I started off with challenges I'd done, but then went to anyone who had a query I could answer.
+Every time I do it I think how rewarding it is and how I should do it more often and then end up putting it off.
+I also went back to Click the Shape.
+It took me a while to think about how to reset the shape, but I got that done eventually.
+And then just a couple of randomisations and it's up to where the previous version was (albeit with layout problems and a strange bug, but they are for another day).